machavarria/music-choice/README.md

 - Node.js + Express

 ### Lessons Learned:
-- How to manage a database using MongoDB
+- How to create and manage a database collection with MongoDB
+- How to set up an Express server and define routes for different pages
-- How to store data
+- How to handle form inputs and pass data from the frontend to the backend

 ## Installation